Discover the truth about Malaysia: Inside Tips from a Livability Expert

 Singapore was expelled in 1965 making it the only country in modern history to be forced into independence.

-Now there are three main political parties run by the three main ethnic groups, the Bumiputra (Malayan and indigenous), Chinese and Indian.
+Now there are three main political parties run by the three main ethnic groups, the Bumiputra (literally “sons of the soil” which refers to Malayan), Chinese and Indian.

 Relations between the groups aren’t always great and there has been some racial violence.
 Now, they found a somewhat uneasy peace by attending segregated schools.